 These are just a few situations where a fixed dental bridge would not be an acceptable treatment choice.
 In the first picture on the left, the patient has a long span of 3 missing teeth which need to be replaced.
 This is too long of a gap to try to span.
 In the middle case, there is only “land” on one side and nothing to support the dental bridge from the back side.
 On the right side, again, there is simply too long of a gap in the front to try and fill.
 The adjacent teeth on either side will not support such a high load without fracturing.
 For these cases, we usually begin to look at alternatives like dental implants or removable partial dentures

 This is the end result of too much stress on an abutment tooth.
 Unfortunately, when this happens, the whole bridge need to be removed, the fractured root extracted and an alternative needs to be treatment planned and fabricated.

 This is what usually happens when you don’t replace a missing tooth.
 It is not possible for us to predict, once you have lost a tooth, exactly to what extent this will occur.
 What results, however, is a situation in which the misaligned teeth must first be corrected before a bridge can be fabricated.
 Note how the bite is no longer level and the abutment teeth are no longer straight up and down.

-Dental bridges in Matthews can be as simple as three teeth or as complicated as a whole arch of teeth.
+Dental bridges in Matthews and SouthPark can be as simple as three teeth or as complicated as a whole arch of teeth.
 We can use segmented portions keyed together or one long span.
 Many times, if teeth have compromised bone support, we can use a dental bridge to link them together and help support one another.
 The design, however, must be carefully planned to avoid over-stressing the abutments.
 Another consideration to joining the teeth is that if any one tooth in a key spot breaks or fails to carry the load, the whole segment that rests on it may need to be replaced.
 We are always happy to discuss your options and encourage you to think carefully about the treatment choices we may recommend.